 Children of permanently disabled veterans are eligible for the benefits until they reach 18 years of age (23 if they are still in school full-time, as long as they remain unmarried and, if they are stepchildren, remain residents in the veterans’ home).

-    If the veteran’s child is a special needs child who will remain incapable of being self-supported throughout adulthood, that individual may be designated by the local VA Regional Office and continue to receive veterans’ benefits through CHAMPVA.
+Suppose the veteran’s child is a special needs child who will remain incapable of being self-supported throughout adulthood.
+In that case, that individual may be designated by the local VA Regional Office and continue to receive veterans’ benefits through CHAMPVA.

 Special Monthly Compensation

 Veterans with especially catastrophic injuries, such as loss of a limb, paralysis, blindness, or deafness, are also eligible for Special Monthly Compensation, a tax-free benefit over and above their regular VA Disability Compensation.